isomerpages/sndgo-careers/_job-profiles/Geospatial Specialist/Stephanie Khoo (SLA).md

 ---
 title: Stephanie Khoo (SLA)
-permalink: /job-profiles/Geospatial-Specialist/Stephanie-Khoo
+permalink: /job-profiles/Geospatial-Specialist/Stephanie-Khoo/
-description: "“I believe that geospatial technologies have the ability to give us a holistic view of the various factors impacting the complex problems we face today, from climate change to sustainability and livability.” "
+description: “I believe that geospatial technologies have the ability to give us a holistic view of the various factors impacting the complex problems we face today, from climate change to sustainability and livability.”
 image: /images/People/Stephanie-Khoo-L.jpeg
 third_nav_title: Geospatial Specialist
 ---